prometheus-community/helm-charts/.github/PULL_REQUEST_TEMPLATE.md

 Following our best practices right from the start will accelerate the review process and help get your PR merged quicker.

 When updates to your PR are requested, please add new commits and do not squash the history.
 This will make it easier to identify new changes.
 The PR will be squashed anyways when it is merged.
 Thanks.

 For fast feedback, please @-mention maintainers that are listed in the Chart.yaml file.

 Please make sure you test your changes before you push them.
 Once pushed, GitHub Actions will run across your changes and do some initial checks and linting.
 These checks run very quickly.
 Please check the results.
 We would like these checks to pass before we even continue reviewing your changes.
 -->
-#### Is this a new chart

 #### What this PR does / why we need it:

 #### Which issue this PR fixes